mouton0815/tiles-in-time/README.md

 # Tiles in Time
 Are you a [VeloViewer](https://veloviewer.com) addict who persistently tries to increase the number of tiles, the maximum square, and the maximum cluster?
-It yes, then this project is for you.
+If yes, then this project is for you.

-The project provides a script that creates screenshots of the VeloViewer *Activities* screen for a given range/list of dates.
+The project provides a [Node.js](https://nodejs.org) script that creates screenshots of the VeloViewer *Activities* screen for a given range/list of dates.
 Each screenshot gets the date of your activity and an optional title.
 All screenshots have exactly the same resolution.
-That allows you to create a movie showing how your maximum clusters grows over time (more on that below).
+That allows you to create a movie showing how your maximum cluster grows over time (more on that below).

 ![Three example screenshots](example.png "Three example screenshots")

 # Modes of Operation
-Tiles in Time can take over the entire process: starting Chrome, logging into Strava, preparing the VeloViewer map view, and taking a series of screenshots.
+The runner script can take over the entire process: starting Chrome, logging into Strava, preparing the VeloViewer map view, and taking a series of screenshots.
-It can also connect to a running Chrome and start from the currently visible.
+It can also connect to a running Chrome and use the current map settings.
 This allows you to control various visibility parameters such as zoom level.

 The mode of operation is defined in the `"mode"` field of the config file (config-file options are described below).
 The modes in detail are:
-* Mode **1**: Tiles in Time opens a new Chrome window (or connects to an existing Chrome if `"chromePort"` is defined in the config file), logs into Strava using the credentials read from the config file, opens the _Activities_ tab of VeloViewer, prepares the map (in particular chooses the proper zoom level),
+* Mode **1**: The runner script opens a new Chrome window (or connects to an existing Chrome if `"chromePort"` is defined in the config file), logs into Strava using the credentials read from the config file, opens the _Activities_ tab of VeloViewer, prepares the map (in particular chooses the proper zoom level),